pavisj/end2-nlp-pavithra/README.md

 ##### What is the use of the learning rate?

 In gradient descent, the learning rate handles magnitude with which a weight changes according to the loss value of the NN.
-While a gradient sets the direction in which the NN weights are decreasing wrto the loss value, such that local loss minima is achieved, the learning rate ensures the smooth convergence of the loss optimization at a steady rate.
+While a gradient sets the direction in which the NN weights are decreasing wrto the loss value, such that local loss minima is achieved, the learning rate ensures the smooth convergence of the loss optimization at a steady rate.Larger learning rate might lead to losing the local minima and will not lead to gradual reduction in ths loss, thereby hindering convergence (loss reduction as it approaches a local minima)

 ##### How are weights initialized?

-Weights are initialized based on Gaussian or normal distribution with zero-mean and a calculated variance.
+Weights are initialized based on Gaussian or normal distribution (random-normal)  with zero-mean and a calculated variance (smaller weights).
 The intuition behind the generalization of a NN is about learning from the input distribution.
 The weights should follow a normal distribution (or something similar) such that as it learns during the training it is able to converge better.
+The scale of the initial weight distribution affects the convergence of the network.
+The smaller the scale, better the convergence.

 Using weights as constant values hinders convergence mainly because of vanishing/exploding gradients.
-It is not primed to learn from the input distribution and generalize.

 ##### What is "loss" in a neural network?